Nikitoring/portfolio/README.md

 # Portfolio

-I'm frontend developer.
-This my portfolio.
+I'm a frontend developer.
+This is my portfolio -
 React Appication which tells you about my skills.
-If you will reach the end.
+If you reach the end.
 Project page in github pages: https://nikitoring.github.io/portfolio

 ## Modules used: